muddymudskipper/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 The Concise Boundary Description is used for viewing and editing resources.
 By default, up to a maximum of 5 Blank nodes are traversed for calculation.
-Increasing the max fetch will support deeper constructs, but will also add to loading time.
+Increasing the `maxCBDDepth` value will support deeper constructs, but will also add to loading time.

 | Category | Value |